SebastianMestre/BFCT/README.md

 #### Future

-An optimization I'm working on is to take a loop that runs a fixed number of types, and turn it into a single run of the iterated version of its instructions.
+An optimization I'm working on is to take a loop that runs a fixed number of times, and turn it into a single run of the iterated version of its instructions.

 Here is an example: